-Current Character Sleepy, walkable main street with significant vacancy and little public realm programming Desired Character Active, energetic, walkable lain Street with daytime and nighttime activation Squirrel Hill Nurray Avenue Pittsburgh, PA Challenge / Opportunity Statement character of the node.
-Currently space Opportunity: Reposition Bala street that serves households in at profile does not match the Main S non-credit services overwhelm the es in the node Avenue as a charming, walkable m a the surrounding neighborhoods as e regional visitors retail Hypothesis 1.
-2. 3.
-4. needs to be an established cor Lack of parking may serve as a on regional visitation. he nearby neighborhoods. eparate from City Avenue, but there nnection or entrance to the node a barrier for certain retailers that rely ed outdoor space prevents visitors CREATE AN ENTRANCE TO BALA AVEREMOVE BARRIERS F TENANTSCreate signage to announce entrance to Bala Ave, differentiating it from City AveReduce current barriers allow use of road park outdoor dining, reduce f riers to entry estrictions, parking for City Ave District s for organizing r small-scale ever group like Main AMMING & EVENT should be responsible estaurant pop-ups, ats, etc. or engage a Street America that ts across the country e PUBLIC ART & PLACEMAKING PROGRAM Contemplate the creation and implementation of a program to stimulate public space with art and improve public space to B PUBLIC PARKING PLAN Establish a Public Parking District to create a district-level parking plan; or contemplate long-term strategic land acquisition for dedicated surface or structured parking and/or to program events small-scale public space accessing liquor licenses)
+Current Character Sleepy, walkable main street with significant vacancy and little public realm programming Desired Character Active, energetic, walkable Main Street with daytime and nighttime activation Squirrel Hill Murray Avenue Challenge / Opportunity Statement Challenge: Existing retail tenant profile does not match the Main Str character of the node.
+Currently non-credit services overwhelm the respaces in the node Opportunity: Reposition Bala Avenue as a charming, walkable mastreet that serves households in the surrounding neighborhoods as was some regional visitors Hypothesis 1.
+There are not sufficient restaurants, particularly sit-down full-service, to meet the needs of the nearby neighborhoods.
+2. Bala Avenue will always feel separate from City Avenue, but there needs to be an established connection or entrance to the node 3.
+Lack of parking may serve as a barrier for certain retailers that rely on regional visitation.
+4. Lack of public space or activated outdoor space prevents visitors

-Low Energy, Moderate Impact

-High Energy, High Impact
+CREATE AN ENTRANCE TO BALA AVE

+Create signage to announce entrance to Bala Ave, differentiating it from City Ave

+REMOVE BARRIERS FOR F&B TENANTS

+Reduce current barriers to entry (outdoor space restrictions, allow use of road parking for outdoor dining, reduce friction in accessing liquor licenses)

+INITIATE PROGRAMMING & EVENTS

+City Ave District should be responsible for organizing restaurant pop-ups, small-scale events, etc. or engage a group like Main Street America that works with districts across the country to program events

+PUBLIC ART & PLACEMAKING PROGRAM

-encourage visitors to stay longer
+Contemplate the creation and implementation of a program to stimulate public space with art and improve public space to encourage visitors to stay longer

+PUBLIC PARKING PLAN

+Establish a Public Parking District to create a district-level parking plan; or contemplate long-term strategic land acquisition for dedicated surface or structured parking and/or small-scale public space